Afforestation of Generation Forests as part of the climate solution

 Compared to conventional forests, the tropical rainforest comes with even more advantages:

 Our project sites in Panama will show you the progress of our Generation Forests.
 Others will be regularly added, and our forests will continue to grow.
-We are growth steadily and assuredly – with an ecologically and economically rational alternative orientated towards the natural rainforest.
+We are growing steadily and assuredly – with an ecologically and economically rational alternative orientated towards the natural rainforest.

 The concept of Generation Forests is based on a forestry principle that takes equal account of the needs of people and the environment.
 Furthermore, it is orientated towards the natural rainforest for this has proven its resistance over millions of years.